 40. Build a story map for a nonprofit.

-41. Mentor a college student who is learning GIS.
+41. Offer mentorship to college students who are learning GIS.

 42. Start a high school or college GIS club.